 Docker is only required for developers who want to use the Java docker stack provided by the stack bash script, which is a wrapper around docker commands.

 We recommend the use of the included Docker stack to play with this Approov Integration.
-For details on how to use it you need to follow the setup instructions in the Approov Shapes Demo Server walk-through, but feel free to use your local environment to play with this Approov integration.
+For details on how to use it you need to follow the setup instructions in the Approov Shapes API Server walk-through, but feel free to use your local environment to play with this Approov integration.

 shell@host $ ./stack shell

 openjdk 11.0.3 2019-04-16